msh9/codinginthetrenches.com/content/post/2016-09-24-screwing-up-my-site.md

 My current and past employment has typically had me working in the area of web APIs and rich user applications (in the browser).
 I typically work on back end, non-user facing code, but I also occasionally work on some front end systems as well.
-This background is part of the reason is rather embarrassing to admit that my personal website, where I write about such topics, was very broken for a week and party broken for a couple **months**.
+This background is part of the reason why it is rather embarrassing to admit that my personal website, where I write about such topics, was very broken for a week and party broken for a couple **months**.

-First, some background, [a while back I wrote]({{<ref "2014-02-26-from-dynamic-to-static-to-dynamic-or-why-my-blog-is-back-on-wordpress" >}}) about how I was switching *back* from a static site generator called Acrylamid to
+First, some background, [a while back I wrote]({{<ref "2014-02-26-from-dynamic-to-static-to-dynamic-or-why-my-blog-is-back-on-wordpress.md" >}}) about how I was switching *back* from a static site generator called Acrylamid to
 Wordpress.
 Fast forward roughly two and one-half years and now my blog is being published using another static site generation tool, [Hugo][3] to be specific.
 I won't go into too much detail at this point in time but suffice to say that Hugo is a "good enough" writing tool to replace
 Wordpress and allows me to take advantage of static site feature such as fast page load times (or so I thought, we'll come back to this in a moment)